100 Questions to Ask When Choosing Your College or Major

 What are your weaknesses?

 Nobody likes this question.
 However, your answer can tell so many things about you.
-Universities and colleges want to find out how much you know about yourself, and that just like everybody else, you also have your areas of weakness.
+Universities and colleges want to find out how much you know about yourself and that, just like everybody else, you also have your areas of weakness.
 What they want to find out is how you can glide your way out in overcoming these challenges.

 One helpful approach for this question is to cite one moment when your weakness got the best of you, and how you used your ability to manage the issue.